SEIR-7-06/react-todo-lesson/README.md

 # React Todo

-To further our journey into React state we will build a Todo List.
+To further our journey into React state we will cross the age old rite of passage for every developer learning a new technology.

+We will build a todo list.

+![todo app](./images/todo-app.png)

-We'll be able to
+We'll be able to...
 - enter in a todo item
 - see that item displayed

+Bonus Features
 - remove the item from the list
 - and clear our list of todos

-![todo app](./images/todo-app.png)

 ## Setup